Skip to main content

 The path of totality is the area where the total solar eclipse will be completely visible to those viewing it.
 Being able to actually experience a total solar eclipse, instead of a partial eclipse, is very rare, as you have to be somewhere on the path of totality at the right time.

-Our next total solar eclipse will occur on Monday, April 8, 2024, and be visible in parts of the United States.
-The total solar eclipse path of totality will be about 115 miles wide and travel from the southeastern U.S. to the northeastern U.S., crossing over 13 states along the way.
+The eclipse's path of totality will be about 115 miles wide and travel from the southeastern U.S. to the northeastern U.S., crossing over 13 states along the way.
 New York State is in the path of totality for the 2024 eclipse, including most of the Adirondacks.

 Why Will the Adirondacks Be the Best Place to View the Eclipse?